ckeditor/ckeditor5/docs/features/read-only.md

 ## Related features

-There are more features that control the way the users are accessing the content:
+There are more features that help control user permissions in the WYSIWYG editor:

 * {@link features/restricted-editing Restricted editing} &ndash; Define editable areas of the document for users with restricted editing rights.
 * [Track changes](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/track-changes/track-changes.html) &ndash; User changes are marked and shown in the sidebar for acceptance or deletion.